tess-barnes-mt/docker-deep-dive-2024/5-unexpected-files/readme.md

 Docker ignore files

 ## Detail
-With lots of files to copy you don't want to list them separately, it's longwinded and brittle with changes The dockerfile copy instruction will use a `.dockerignore` file to skip copying files or folders we don't want, much like a .gitignore file
+With lots of files to copy you don't want to list them separately, it's longwinded and brittle with changes.
+The dockerfile copy instruction will use a `.dockerignore` file to skip copying files or folders we don't want, much like a .gitignore file

 ## Exercise